github-pfeifer-syscon-de/genericImg/README.md

 `"mingw-w64-x86_64"` with `${MINGW_PACKAGE_PREFIX}`
 as this will adapt to the used shell/flavor.

-After using this for some years thre seem to be issues with local support, so use:
+After using this for some years there seem to be issues with local support, so use:
 <pre>
 export LANG="C"
+export LC_CTYPE="C"
 </pre>
 to esure the programs will start (results in english display...).